The Silmarillion — Collector's Edition (1982)

 GA&U appear to have initially bound up only 170 copies; assigned numbers 1–70 and 101–200.
 Most of the plates signed by Christopher Tolkien (70 of them) were bound into numbers 1–70 in the first instance; these are full-page signed limitation plates, as originally intended.
 More copies were then bound up beyond the initial 170 total; assigned numbers 201–299.
 The final 30 signed copies were created by ‘converting’ copies originally intended as unsigned copies.
 This conversion appears to have been random; various copies with assigned numbers between 150 and 299 became signed copies 71–100.
 And because the method chosen to create the final 30 signed copies was conversion these copies display cut-down limitation plates, not full-page plates.
 These cut-down plates are seen affixed to the recto f.f.e.p., but other placement variations may exist.

-From noting the characteristics of known copies—and using the detailed numbering evidence cited by Hammond—it's possible to say with some certainty that three distinct variants of this Clowes issue exist: 1) copies with full-page signed limitation plates; 2) copies with cut-down signed limitation plates; and 3) copies with cut-down unsigned limitation plates.
+From noting the characteristics of known copies—and using the detailed numbering evidence cited by Hammond—it is possible to say with some certainty that three distinct variants of this Clowes issue exist: 1) copies with full-page signed limitation plates; 2) copies with cut-down signed limitation plates; and 3) copies with cut-down unsigned limitation plates.

 Hammond states that in the end approximately 300 copies were likely bound; copies (originally) numbered 1–70 and 101–200, and numbers 201–299, plus number 99 and other copies unaccounted for.
 This is further supported by a publisher's file notecited by Hammond, from March 1988stating 700 sets of sheets were still held (around six years later) by the publisher.
 There is no evidence the remaining 700 sheets were ever bound; the presumption is they were, in all likelihood, pulped.